Curry Leadership Academy: Coaching for Change

 Lead Academy Facilitators

 Dr. Pamela D. Tucker is a Professor of Education in the Curry School of Education at the University of Virginia in Charlottesville, Virginia.
-She serves as Coordinator of the Administration and Supervision Program Area and Senior Associate Director of the University Council for Educational Administration (UCEA).
 She is active in professional organizations at the state and national level that promote and develop educational leadership for schools.
 She has written seven books and dozens of articles on teacher effectiveness, school leadership, and school improvement.
 Prior to working in higher education, Pam was a K-12 teacher and school administrator.
 As a practitioner, she worked with a variety of student populations and served as a special education teacher and administrator, coordinator for a state-level homeless education program, and an advocate for elementary alternative education programs.
 Pam finds renewal in nature and spends time kayaking, biking and hiking on weekends.Pam's Bio

 Dr. Laurie McCullough currently serves as the Executive Director of Virginia Association for Supervision and Curriculum Development (VASCD), a professional organization whose mission is to advance excellence in teaching, learning, and leadership in Virginia.
 Dr. McCullough has taught at the elementary, middle, secondary, undergraduate and graduate levels, with areas of emphasis in mathematics and assessment.
 Her leadership experience includes middle school assistant principal, elementary principal, director of instruction, and a variety of central office roles with oversight of K-12 instruction and assessment.
 Laurie has co-authored several articles and book chapters.
 Laurie is currently serving on Virginia’s SOL Innovation Committee, where she chairs the Accountability 2.0 subcommittee.
 She works with teachers and school leaders on a variety of topics, including instructional coaching.
 Laurie loves to sing and is a member of a barbershop harmony group.

-Dr. Sandra Mitchell is an instructor with the Curry School of Education at the University of Virginia, Northern Virginia Center.
+Dr. Sandra Mitchell is on the faculty of the Curry School of Education and Human Development at the University of Virginia, Northern Virginia Center.
 She coordinates Curry’s Administration and Supervision Program for Northern Virginia.
-Prior to coming to the Curry School of Education, Sandra was the Associate Superintendent for Instruction in Fauquier County, Virginia where she also served as a teacher, school leader, director, and interim superintendent throughout her 40-year career there.
-In November 2012 she traveled as a delegate to Finland with Virginia’s Secretary of Education and 40 other educators to study the Finnish school approach, considered the best in the world.
-As a teacher/consultant with the Northern Virginia Writing Project, she was featured in the National Writing Project’s 2006 Annual Report focusing on “Better Writing; Bold Leadership.”
+Prior to coming to the Curry School of Education, Sandra was the Associate Superintendent for Instruction in Fauquier County, Virginia where she also served as a teacher, school teacher-leader, director, and interim superintendent throughout her 40-year career there.
+While in Fauquier, she oversaw the implementation of a new teacher evaluation system which “went beyond summative numbers”; she focused on eliminating barriers which reduced students’ access to more rigorous coursework to include a summer outdoor education program to introduce content knowledge to rising 5th graders; and she led a program redesign effort to increase middle school students’ access to both the fine and practical arts (CTE).
+She was featured in the National Writing Project’s 2006 Annual Report focusing on “Better Writing; Bold Leadership.”
 In the October 2013 edition of ASCD’s signature journal, Education Leadership, she was the subject of Dr. Carol Ann Tomlinson’s monthly feature, “One to Grow On.”
 October’s article on Dr. Mitchell was titled “The Making of a Leader.”
 Sandra’s recent professional interests include mentoring aspiring and new educational leaders and developing her understanding of equity issues in educational leadership.Sandra's Bio

 Dr. Meredith McCool is an Assistant Professor of Education at Sweet Briar College.
 Prior to earning her doctorate in curriculum and instruction, Professor McCool was an environmental educator and taught elementary school in Anchorage, Alaska, where she served as assessment coordinator, mentor teacher and site-based specialist.
 She has supervised numerous pre-service teachers and coached new university supervisors and designed place-based curriculum materials to support the teaching of local history.
 At the University of Virginia, Meredith taught Teaching as a Profession and Teaching with Technology, and created a new course, Agents of Change: Civic Engagement through Community Service Learning.
 She looks forward to her third summer of involvement with the Curry Leadership Academy!